DanielBelovol/ThumbnailTester/README.md

 YOUTUBE_CLIENT_SECRET=YOUR_YOUTUBE_CLIENT_SECRET

 # AES Encryption Key
-# The application expects Google ID and refresh token to be AES-decrypted.
+# The application expects Google ID and refresh token to be AES-encrypted.
 # Provide the AES key here (must match the key used by the client for encryption).
 KEY_AES=your-32-byte-aes-key-here
 ```